-When someone dies without leaving a Will you may require a Letter of Administration in order to deal with their Estate.
-A person’s Estate includes money (held as cash, in investments or bank accounts), property, shares, personal possessions such as their car and any other items that have a financial value.
+When someone dies without leaving a Will you may require a legal document called a Grant of Letters of Administration in order to deal with their Estate.
+A person's Estate includes money (held as cash, in investments or bank accounts), property, shares, personal possessions such as their car and any other items that have a financial value.
 It also includes any debts that they had such as credit cards, loans or a mortgage.
 This information applies in England and Wales.

 Is a Letter of Administration Always Needed?

 You might not require a Letter of Administration if the value of the Estate is small.
 For example some banks allow accounts to be closed without a Letter of Administration if they do not contain a lot of money.
 Each bank sets its own limits in regards to this so if you need to close a bank account you should check directly with the bank if they will require a Letter of Administration.

 For more information on banks' individual thresholds, see Bank Limits for Probate.

 If the deceased owned a property in their sole name or other high-value assets then a Letter of Administration will be needed to deal with these.